 If you're one of the people they distrust, they may not tell you directly.
 Instead, they may act like they don’t trust you by hiding objects or money.
 They may refuse to eat or drink something you give them or refuse to go with you in your car, or, if they suspect their doctor will harm them, they'll refuse to go to their doctor appointments.

 What To Do

 The first thing you need to do when you recognize paranoid dementia behaviors is to get in touch with their doctor.
 They may schedule a consultation visit with you to decide on the next steps in diagnosis and treatment.

-There are also a few things you can do.
-You can avoid arguing with them.
-You can ignore them if they aren't a problem.
 You don't necessarily need to do anything about the paranoid behaviors unless they pose a danger to them, to you, or to your family.
 Reassure them that you're on their side by taking care of their needs.
-Rather than addressing the paranoid delusion directly, you can distract them with activities or unrelated conversation.
-Most importantly, you need to seek help for them.
+Rather than addressing the paranoid delusion directly, you can distract them with activities or unrelated conversations.

 Finding Support As A Caregiver

-When someone you're caring for has difficult dementia behaviors, you need as much support as possible.
-You need to stay mentally healthy, so you can care for the dementia patient well and meet their needs as much as possible.
-BetterHelp.com has licensed counselors that can help you deal with the stress of being a caregiver.
-The job you're doing with your loved one is a noble thing.
-With help, you can do it like no one else ever could!
+When someone you're caring for has challenging dementia behaviors, you need as much support as possible.
+You need to stay mentally healthy to care for dementia patients and meet their needs as much as possible.

 Online therapy is a good option for caregivers.
 One of the main benefits is that you can participate in online treatment from the comfort of your home or anywhere you have an internet connection.
 Plus, you can reach out to your therapist anytime, 24/7, via phone call, text, or messenger, and they will get back to you as soon as they can.